AdityaC-0605/NextLeap/README.md

     -F "gemini_advice=true"
   ```
 - The response will include `categorized_skills`, and if a target role is provided, `skill_match` and (if requested) `gemini_advice` for missing skills.
-- The frontend is updated to use this unified endpoint for all skill gap and Gemini AI features.
+- The frontend (see [`app/skill-gap/page.tsx`](app/skill-gap/page.tsx)) is updated to use this unified endpoint for all skill gap and Gemini AI features.

 ## Notes
 - Make sure `career_dataset.csv` is present in the root directory for recommendations to work.
 - For resume parsing and advanced skill gap analysis, ensure all Python dependencies are installed.
-- The Flask microservice is no longer required; all backend logic is now unified in FastAPI on port 8000.
+- The Flask microservice is no longer required; all backend logic is now unified in FastAPI